vyrovcz/sevareslice/README.md

     echo "     --ssl            activate/deactivate SSL encryption"
 ```

-- add an array variable in the variable definition and load it with a default value:
+- add an array variable in the variables definition and load it with a default value:

 ```
 # MP slice vars with default values